 Majestic

 The Majestic is no stranger to anyone.
-Located in Rua de Santa Catarina this café has been telling the story of the city since 1921, when it opened under the name “Elite”.
+Located on Rua de Santa Catarina, this café has been telling the city’s story since 1921, when it opened under the name “Elite”.

-The name “Majestic” came about because of the combination of Parisian glamor and cultural elite that greatly inspired Portuguese culture at the time.
-So, since the space was characteristic of the Belle Époque, with all its charm, it was decided that Majestic portrayed exactly what the café stood for.
+The name “Majestic” came about because of the combination of Parisian glamor and cultural elite that inspired Portuguese culture at the time.
+Thus, since the space was characteristic of the Belle Époque, with all its charm, it was decided that Majestic portrayed exactly what the café represented.

-The Café Majestic is still one of Porto’s main venues today, having been renovated, but retaining the style and charm that characterized it at the time.
+The Café Majestic is still one of the main places in Porto today, having been renovated, but retaining the style and charm that characterized it at the time.
 It is one of the most visited cafés by tourists arriving in Porto.

 Where: Rua Santa Catarina, 112